gjbex/Defensive_programming_and_debugging/docs/BugsAtRuntime/Verification/Compilers/gcc_sanitize.md

   1. `null`: error on null pointer dereferencing, rather than segmentation fault.

 Note that both `bounds` and `null` are also captured by `-fsanitize=address`, but the former are more lightweight with respect to the instrumentation.

+## Integer overflow

+Unfortunately (depending on your point of view), integer overflow is not an error.
+The sanitizer can detect it in some circumstances when you specify `-fsanitize=signed-integer-overflow`.
+Note that the compiler doesn't always instrument the code, so there may be false negatives.